I've Been Thinking About You: Chart performance

 In Europe, "I've Been Thinking About You" peaked at number one in Austria, Belgium, Finland, Germany, Italy, Luxembourg, the Netherlands, Spain, Sweden and Switzerland, as well as on the Eurochart Hot 100.
 Additionally, it reached number two in Norway and the United Kingdom.
 In the latter country, it peaked during its sixth week on the UK Singles Chart, on 6 October 1990.
 The song was also a top-10 hit in Denmark, Greece and Ireland.
-Outside Europe, "I've Been Thinking About You" topped the US Billboard Hot 100 and Billboard Dance Club Play charts, as well as the Australian, Canadian, and Zimbabwean charts.
+Outside Europe, "I've Been Thinking About You" topped the US Billboard Hot 100, Cash Box Top 100 and Billboard Dance Club Play charts, as well as the Australian, Canadian, Israeli and Zimbabwean charts.
+In Israel, it peaked at number one for two weeks from 21 October 1990.
 It was awarded with a gold record in Austria, Germany and the US; a silver record in the UK; and a platinum record in Australia, the Netherlands and Sweden.

 Impact and legacy

 "I've Been Thinking About You" became the no. 1 radio airplay record in the US and was the BMI Awards Winner for 1992 Song of the Year, honoring the songwriters, composers and music publishers of the song.
 It was also awarded one of BMI's Pop Awards in the category for Million Performance Songs in 1993.
 Australian music channel Max included the song in their list of "1000 Greatest Songs of All Time" in 2013.
 American magazine Billboard placed "I've Been Thinking About You" at number 158 in their ranking of "Billboards Top Songs of the '90s" in 2019.